trekfreely/TrekFreelyDocs/README.md

 ## Features Roadmap

 - Subscribe to our newsletter in order to stay up to date on all of the latest feature releases and news!
-- Activity map integration will be coming soon for Pro members!
+- Activity map integration will be coming soon for Pro Members!
   - Fishing access and hotspots
   - Disk Golf courses
   - GMRS and HAM Radio coverage maps
 - Automatic blurring of license plates in all upoaded photos (for security purposes) - Once implimented, this will also go through and blur any existing photos that have been uploaded without this feature
-- Androin and iOS apps are in development to bring TrekFreely with you wherever your adventure takes you!
+- Android and iOS apps are in development to bring TrekFreely with you wherever your adventure takes you!

 ## Member Benefits